El Ali meteorite: Discovery and identification

-El Ali was found in a limestone valley 15 kilometres north of El Ali at GPS location 4°17.281’N, 44°53.893’E on September 2020.
+El Ali was found in a limestone valley 15 kilometres north of El Ali at GPS location 4°17.281’N, 44°53.893’E in September 2020.
 Local pastoralists were aware of the rock for between five and seven generations, and it featured in songs, folklore, dances, and poems.
 The meteorite was brought to the attention of the international community by Kureym Mining and Rocks Company's staff who were prospecting for opals in the area.
-They identified the rock and started moving it to Mogadishu before the Somalia government intervened.
+They identified the rock and started moving it to Mogadishu before the Somalia government intervened and released it back to the miners.
+The meteorite was then shipped to China where it was supposedly awaiting sale, as of November 2022.